nicolas-carolo/houndsploit/documentation/db_and_vulnerabilities_update.md

 `sqlite> .quit`

-# Create initial Django migration for the existing DB schema
+# Create the initial Django migration for the existing DB schema

 Only if `db.sqlite3` contains `django_migrations` table: